eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 # Memory Management
 {:.no_toc}

-Memory management in the kernel is more constrained than memory management in user space.
-The kernel can't deal well with memory allocation errors, and often the kernel must allocate memory without sleeping.

 This section is about memory management in the kernel: how the kernel manages memory, and how to manage memory as a kernel developer.

 ## Table of contents